glapointe7/CryptoGL/README.txt

 CryptoGL is a c++ library containing classical ciphers, symmetric ciphers, asymmetric ciphers, hash functions and some other tools.
+The UML directory contains the UML class diagrams of this library.
-CryptoGL has been compiled with g++ 4.7 and clang++ 3.3.
+CryptoGL has been compiled successfully with g++ 4.7 and clang++ 3.3 and uses some features of C++11.

 Classical ciphers include the following :
 ADFGVX, Caesar, Vigenere, Rozier, Beaufort, Beaufort (German variant), Vigenere Multiplicative, Chao, Collon, Delastelle, Fleissner, 2-square, 3-square, 4-square, Hill, Morse, Monoalphabetic Substitution, Nihiliste, Playfair, Polibius, Railfence, Redefence, Transpositions, Wolseley and Affine.